zippy/ceptr/README.md

 ## Testing

-To compile and run all tests simply:
+Currently nothing runs other than a test suite which you can execute simply by typing make from the root directory.
+To compile and run all tests simple cd into the root directory and:

-    cd src
-    make specs
+    make

 ## Development